Lyllye Reynolds-Parker

-Lyllye Reynolds-Parker (born May 8, 1946) is an American civil rights activist and educator.
-Born into one of the founding Black families of Eugene, Oregon, she is a leader in the city's movement for racial justice.
+Lyllye Reynolds-Parker (May 8, 1946 – August 22, 2024) was an American civil rights activist and educator.
+Born into one of the founding Black families of Eugene, Oregon, she was a leader in the city's movement for racial justice.
 She worked as a counselor at the University of Oregon’s Multicultural Center.
-The University honored her by opening the Lyllye Reynolds-Parker Black Cultural Center in 2019.
+The university honored her by opening the Lyllye Reynolds-Parker Black Cultural Center in 2019.

 Early life

 Lyllye Reynolds-Parker's parents, Sam and Mattie Reynolds, left the American South during the Great Migration in pursuit of employment.
 In 1942, they moved from Louisiana to Eugene, Oregon, becoming one of the city's first Black families.
 Reynolds-Parker's parents helped found St. Mark Christian Methodist Episcopal Church, Eugene's oldest Black congregation.

 Lyllye Reynolds-Parker was born at Sacred Heart Medical Center.
 She was the first Black child born in Eugene.
 Her birth certificate identified her as White to avoid persecution by the Ku Klux Klan.

 Racially restrictive covenants prevented her family from residing within city limits, so they settled across the Willamette River in the segregated Ferry Street Community, a collection of semi-permanent homes.
 When Reynolds-Parker was three, the city bulldozed her community to clear space for the Ferry Street Bridge.
 The construction followed a national movement of urban renewal that destroyed Black communities across the country.
 The Reynolds family relocated to a new Black neighborhood on West 11th Avenue, where Reynolds-Parker spent most of her childhood.
 Her house, like others in the area, lacked plumbing, running water, and electricity.
 The Black community provided safety and comfort.
 Reynolds-Parker recalled, “All the outside world was locked out when we were on West 11th; when we went home to our community, we were enveloped in a climate of love.”

 When Reynolds-Parker was in seventh grade, her house on West 11th Avenue burnt down, forcing the family to move once again, this time to downtown Eugene.
 The family would move several more times before she graduated high school, as residential displacement and new housing developments displaced Black tenants across Eugene.

 Reynolds-Parker attended White elementary and middle schools.
 In 1964, she became one of the first three Black students to graduate from Eugene's Sheldon High School.
 She experienced discrimination in public education.
 When she told her middle school guidance counselor that she wanted to be the next Thurgood Marshall, the counselor told her to be “more realistic” because she was a “negro and a girl.”
 Experiences like this inspired her to become a counselor at the University of Oregon, where she aimed to “open the door for every young woman, every woman of color, to be whoever she wants to be.”